astriaorg/docs/docs/overview/introduction.md

 * allows rollup nodes to easily fetch and verify sequenced data
 * batches rollup blocks and posts these batches to Celestia

-The first two are mandatory, while the last is implemented more for the developer experience, allowing rollup developers to focus only on the rollup-specific application logic, as opposed to the other aspects such as rollup consensus.

-The first requirement (sequencing of arbitrary data for rollups) is implemented by the Astria sequencer network, a PoS network of sequencer nodes that use CometBFT for consensus.
-The sequencer network comes to consensus on the ordering and inclusion of rollup transactions of the form (rollup_id, tx_bytes).
-The rollup_id can be any arbitrary string; it’s used only by rollup nodes to determine which data is for them.
+The first requirement (sequencing of arbitrary data for rollups) is implemented by the Astria sequencer network, a decentralized network of sequencer nodes that use CometBFT for consensus.
+The sequencer network comes to consensus on the ordering and inclusion of rollup transactions of the form `(rollup_id, tx_bytes)`.
+The `rollup_id` can be any arbitrary string; it’s used only by rollup nodes to determine which data is for them.
 The second (making data available to rollup nodes) is achieved by publishing the sequenced data via Celestia.

 The third (allowing rollup nodes to easily fetch and verify sequenced data) is achieved by the Astria “Conductor”, which works similarly to existing rollup